-- Nominate a governor for safeguarding who will take leadership responsibility for the College's safeguarding arrangements and practice and champion safeguarding issues. - Ensure an annual safeguarding report is made to the full governing body and copied to the Education Safeguarding Team.
+- Designate a governor for safeguarding who will take leadership responsibility for the College's safeguarding arrangements and practice and champion safeguarding issues, undertaking monitoring as required in the LGB handbook and other trust guidance. - Ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
+This training will equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding.
+This training will be regularly updated. - Ensure governors and trustees are aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, the Public Sector Equality Duty and the local multi-agency safeguarding arrangements. - Monitor the College's compliance with statutory requirements - Ensure an annual safeguarding report is made to the full governing body and copied to the Education Safeguarding Team.
 Any weaknesses will be rectified without delay. - Ensure that this Safeguarding and Child Protection policy is annually reviewed, ratified, updated and understood and followed by all staff. - It will be published on the College website. - Ensure that children's exposure to potential risks while using the internet is limited by having in place age appropriate filtering and monitoring systems. - Ensure children's wishes and feelings are taken into account where there are safeguarding concerns.

-6.3 Use of the College premises for non-school activities
+Use of the College premises for non-school activities

-- 6.3.1 If the governing body provides extended school facilities or before or after school activities directly under the supervision or management of school staff, the College's arrangements for safeguarding as written in this policy shall apply. - 6.3.2 Where services or activities are provided separately by another organisation or individual, either on or off school site, the governing body will seek assurance that they have appropriate policies and procedures in place to keep children safe and there are arrangements to liaise with the College on these matters where appropriate.
+If the governing body provides extended school facilities or before or after school activities directly under the supervision or management of school staff, the College's arrangements for safeguarding as written in this policy shall apply.

+Where services or activities are provided separately by another organisation or individual, either on or off school site, the governing body will seek assurance that they have appropriate policies and procedures in place to keep children safe and there are arrangements to liaise with the College on these matters where appropriate.